go-playground/lars/README.md

 * Contains helpful logic to help prevent adding bad routes, keeping your url's consistent.
   * i.e. /user/:id and /user/:user_id - the second one will fail to add letting you know that :user_id should be :id
 * Has an uber simple middleware + handler definitions!!! middleware and handlers actually have the exact same definition!
+* Can register custom handlers for use as/in middleware + handlers; best part is can register one for your custom context and not have to do type casting everywhere [see here](https://github.com/go-playground/lars/blob/master/examples/custom-handler/main.go)
 * Full support for standard/native http Handler + HandlerFunc [see here](https://github.com/go-playground/lars/blob/master/examples/native/main.go)
   * When Parsing a form call Context's ParseForm amd ParseMulipartForm functions and the URL params will be added into the Form object, just like query parameters are, so no extra work